3 Good Reasons You Should NOT Put Fabric Softener in Toilet Tank

 If your bathroom regularly smells like urine or mildew, masking the odor with chemical household cleaners won’t make it go away.
 Often, the source of the problem lies in a leak or poor ventilation.
 Sometimes, a deep clean of the bathroom is all that’s needed.

-If you want to neutralize odors and gently disinfect, there’s a simple and natural cleaner that really works: white distilled vinegar.
+If you want to neutralize unpleasant odors and gently disinfect, there are simple and natural cleaners that really work: distilled white vinegar and baking soda.

 And, don’t underestimate the simple task of regular cleaning.
 Giving toilet bowls a quick scrub at least once a week prevents unsightly toilet stains and hard mineral buildup.